 John Hussey Delaval was the second son and Doddington had come into his family as the inheritance of his mother, Rhoda Apreece.
-Francis Blake Delaval, the eldest of eight Delaval brothers and the black sheep of the family, inherited the family’s principal estate of Seaton Delaval in Northumberland, Rhoda stipulating that Doddington Hall could not be owned by the same person who owned the Northumberland estate.
+Francis Blake Delaval, the eldest of the Delaval brothers and the black sheep of the family, inherited the family’s principal estate of Seaton Delaval in Northumberland, Rhoda stipulating that Doddington Hall could not be owned by the same person who owned the Northumberland estate.

-A full length portrait of Francis Blake Delaval by Sir Joshua Reynolds can be viewed at Doddington Hall.
+A full-length portrait of Francis Blake Delaval by Sir Joshua Reynolds can be viewed at Doddington Hall.
 A true rake, he married Isabella, widow of Lord Nassau Powlett for her money (she was much older than him) but Isabella ended up taking legal action against her husband due to his affair with an actress, Miss La Roche or Elizabeth Roach.
 Delaval himself took to the stage, acting with Samuel Foote.